hakai-here/Pyosint/README.md

 <h3> Update on 23-8-21:</h3>
 <p>
 Find module code that has been optimised.
-The number of sites to automate has grown from 14 to 147, and a connection error has been resolved.</p>
+The number of sites to automate has grown from 14 to 147, and  connection error has been resolved.</p>